 British Beatitudes

-The tramp to Burke's pub keeps time with a cacophonous medley of martial anthems.
+The young men tramping to Burke's pub beat time with a cacophonous medley of martial anthems.
 Mulligan's erudite "Thence they advanced five parasangs" sets the tone, and then various popular songs break out: the Irish "Slattery's mounted foot," the French "Ma mère m'a mariée," the American "Tramp, tramp, tramp," and finally "God Save Ireland" sung to the American tune.
 Less musical, but appropriately rhythmic, are the alliterative "British Beatitudes!"
-The eight articles of English faith are enumerated: "Beer, beef, business, bibles, bulldogs, battleships, buggery and bishops."
-Joyce dreamed up this brilliantly funny conceit and put it in the mouth of his persona Stephen, who directs his satiric raillery not just at British imperialism but also at Christian religion.
+Eight articles of English faith are enumerated, matching the eight Beatitudes of Christ's Sermon on the Mount and thereby mocking not just British imperialism but also Christian religion.
+The brilliantly funny conceit is Joyce's own.
+It could be spoken by either Stephen or Mulligan, but Stephen is the far more likely culprit.

 John Hunt 2024